practicalcomputerscience/MicrobenchmarkGPHLlanguages/30 - languages that didn't make it to my list/README.md

 ### Wolfram Language

-Although my [WolframScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/03%20-%20array-oriented%20languages/Wolfram%20Language/random_streams_for_perf_stats.wls) proram works correctly, it takes about 1.5 seconds to run (without a string builder) and is thus not falling under my [1 second execution time limit](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main?tab=readme-ov-file#the-1-second-execution-time-limit).
-The idea here is that the Wolfram Language could also be seen as an array-oriented language.
-Anyway, it's a for sure general purpose, high-level programming language.
+Although my [WolframScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/03%20-%20array-oriented%20languages/Wolfram%20Language/random_streams_for_perf_stats.wls) proram works correctly, it takes about 1.5 seconds to run (without a string builder) and is thus not falling under my 1 second execution time limit.
+The idea here was that the Wolfram Language could also be seen as an array-oriented language.
+Anyway, it's for sure general purpose, high-level programming language.

 ### wren